TachyonicProject/luxon/docs/source/framework/models.rst

 Using models with database require you to define Primary Key using 'primary_key' class attribute.
 Its a reference to relevant field.

 Note:
-	To use a model with database you will need to decorate it with 'luxon.database' 'Integer' type fields as 'primary_key' will automatically increment.
+	To use a model with database you will need to decorate it with **luxon.database** 'Integer' type fields as *primary_key* will automatically increment.
 However auto increment 		is only relevant when using database.

 Example
 -------